chanzo/script-launcher/src/README.md

 ```

 ### Environment and command line argument values
 Use the dollar-sign in the script command, to references command line arguments and environment variables on Linux, Mac and windows in a consistent manner.
-It is also possible to set environment variables.
+It is also possible to set environment variables and use aliases.

 For compatibility reasons: when using a script name that is equal to the command being executed, all arguments are appended automatically.